-In the shadow of the snowcapped Three Sisters mountains, Western-themed buildings are host to a blend of restaurants, more than fourteen galleries in the Hood Avenue Art District, a live music scene (Sisters Folk Festival) and crafters (Sisters Outdoor Quilt Show).
+In the shadow of the Three Sisters mountains, western-themed buildings are host to a blend of restaurants and more than fourteen galleries in the Hood Avenue Art District, a live music scene (Sisters Folk Festival) and crafters (Sisters Outdoor Quilt Show).

 In addition, road cyclists can ride one of two Oregon Scenic Bikeways that start (or end) in this quaint little town.
 Dining options appeal to everyone—from foodies to steak-and-potatoes lovers—and include superb bakeries, casual fine dining, and a brewery.